KU Debate Camp - Frequently Asked Questions About The JDI

 Q: Do you offer financial aid?

 A: This is probably the most frequently asked question.
 JDI is part of the bureaucracy of the State of Kansas.
 Our budget is set up through state channels and our revenue goes directly to the state to cover that budget.
-Any profit generated by the camp (of which there is usually little or none) is recycled into the camp budget to ensure its continuity from year to year.
+Any profit generated by the camp (which is typically zero) is recycled into the camp budget to ensure its continuity from year to year.
 We set our fees just high enough to cover the expenses of hosting our students here and covering our day-to-day operating expenses.
-This does not enable us to offer financial aid.
-However, the comparative shopper will note that JDI's competitively low price gives it a distinct advantage over other camps.
+This year the JDI will be offering two scholarships (one two week and one three week).
+Applications will open with registration in February, and close March 31.
+Please find the application form here for download.
+If you have any questions, feel free to email us at firstname.lastname@example.org.
 Many students have been able to obtain financial aid through other sources, such as scholarship programs sponsored by state activities and coaches' associations, school scholarship funds, and private foundations.

 Q: Are there restrictions for leaving campus and the dorms?